Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects likely to impact the area.
-Notable ones are Hall Street Development, Central Element Lamrock Avenue, Pearl Bondi Beach, and AVRA Bondi Beach.
-The following details those expected to be most relevant.
+AreaSearch has identified 35 projects likely impacting the area.
+Notable projects are Hall Street Development, Central Element Lamrock Avenue, Pearl Bondi Beach, and AVRA Bondi Beach.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.